 #1 – Best Shocks for F150 – Bilstein B8 5100 Shocks

-These Bilstein B8 5100s are bound to be your new favorite aftermarket product that end up on your F150.
-Specifically designed to be an easy fit onto your ride, these shock absorbers will give you a consistent performance for years to come.
+These Bilstein B8 5100s are bound to be your new favorite aftermarket product that ends up on your F150.
+Specifically designed to be an easy fit for your ride, these shock absorbers will give you a consistent performance for years to come.

-The piston itself is special in that it is velocity sensitive and digressive so that it can adjust to whatever you throw at it, ensuring the highest in effectiveness to keep you rocking steady.
+The piston itself is special in that it is velocity-sensitive and digressive so that it can adjust to whatever you throw at it, ensuring the highest effectiveness to keep you rocking steady.